• Skip to primary navigation

 Top Spots to Clean In Your Home To Stay Healthy This Winter

-Cleaning doesn't take away all the germs, but it does lower the number of germs in your home.
+Cleaning doesn't remove all the germs, but it does lower the number of germs in your home.

 Disinfecting uses chemicals to kill germs on items though it doesn't clean surfaces.

-Sanitizing is the process when you clean or disinfect an area to reduce the number of germs on it to a safer level.
+Sanitizing is the process when you cleaning or disinfecting an area to reduce the number of germs on it to a safer level.

 Wasn't that interesting?
 We will be focusing on cleaning today.
 So, here we go.

-Routine cleaning works best to help you keep germs at bay.
-If you don't have time to clean from top to bottom in your home, focus on these areas.
+Routine (Affiliate Link) cleaning works best to help you keep germs at bay.
+If you don't have time to clean your home from top to bottom, focus on these areas.
+And, updated in 2023, I added some ways to disinfect the different areas of your home.

 Grey Scroll1